sylvaincom/medgan-tips/tips-for-medgan.md

 This will create 32 files in our `generated` folder: `checkpoint`, `samples`, `samples-0.data-00000-of-00001`, `samples-0.index`, `samples-0.meta`, `samples-1.data-00000-of-00001`,  etc. In `samples.txt`, we can check the values of `d_loss`, `g_loss`, `accuracy` and `AUC` at each epoch.
 For comparison, the default value of `n_epoch` is 1000 and the default value of `n_pretrain_epoch` is 100.

+Note that `training-data.matrix` must contain no missing values.

 ## 3) Generate synthetic records.

 We use the command: